Richard Roeper

-Richard E. Roeper (born October 17, 1959) is an American columnist and film critic for the Chicago Sun-Times.
+Richard E. Roeper (born October 17, 1959) is an American writer.
+He is a former columnist and film critic for the Chicago Sun-Times, where he wrote for 39 years dating back to 1986 until his departure in 2025.
 He co-hosted the television series At the Movies with Roger Ebert from 2000 to 2008, serving as the late Gene Siskel's successor.
 From 2010 to 2014, he co-hosted The Roe and Roeper Show with Roe Conn on WLS-AM.
 From October 2015 to October 2017, Roeper served as the host of the FOX 32 morning show Good Day Chicago.
+Since 2021, he has hosted a podcast entitled The Richard Roeper Show for American Eagle.
+He is a regular contributor to Windy City Weekend and its predecessor Windy City Live on WLS-TV.
+In 2025, Roeper joined RogerEbert.com as a regular contributor.

 Early life

-Roeper was born in Chicago, Illinois.
+Roeper was born in Chicago, Illinois, one of four children to Robert and Margaret (née Slobatec) Roeper.
 He grew up in south suburban Dolton, Illinois and attended Thornridge High School before graduating from Illinois State University in 1982 with a bachelor's degree in journalism.
-While still a student at the university, he auditioned for the movie review program Sneak Previews when Gene Siskel and Roger Ebert (his future co-host on At the Movies) left the program, which he was turned down.
+While still a student at the university, he auditioned for the movie review program Sneak Previews when Gene Siskel and Roger Ebert (his future co-host on At the Movies) left the program, for which he was turned down.